ordina-jworks/ordina-jworks.github.io/_posts/2019-03-04-ddd-europe.md

 If you were to have a transaction over multiple Aggregates, you would have a stronger coupling between them.
 For example you can't split them easily into multiple separate microservices.

-What you could do is use 2 phase commits to have you transaction over multiple Aggregates in separate services.
+What you could do is use two-phase commits to have you transaction over multiple Aggregates in separate services.
-But the problem is that 2 phase commits don't scale.
+But the problem is that two-phase commits don't scale.

 > Grown ups don't use distributed transactions

-An alternative solution is the alternative to ACID: BASE
+An alternative solution is the alternative to ACID: BASE.
 * Basically
 * Available
 * Soft-state